 I was born in Gloucester, 110 miles west of London, England on 7th May 1940.
-My father was serving his country in the Eighth Army Signals at Alamein during my early years, so I was brought up by my mother with considerable input from both sets of grandparents.
-Dad returned about the time I began school at Kingsholm Infants, and one of his early achievements was teaching me to play the ‘tin whistle’ or flageolet.
-I could play quite a repertoire of tunes by ear, and often performed at Talent Competitions.
-During my early schooldays I joined the St Mary de Lode Cub Scouts and also became a choirboy at our family Anglican Church, St. John the Baptist, Northgate Street.
+My father was serving his country in the Eighth Army Signals at Alamein, and he returned about the time I started at Kingsholm Infants School.
+One of his achievements was teaching me to play the ‘tin whistle’ or flageolet, and I built up quite a repertoire.
+I joined the St Mary de Lode Cub Scouts and also became a choirboy at St. John the Baptist Church in Northgate Street.
 My father played for the Bohemians’ Cricket Club, and I often accompanied him to matches.
 Two memorable sixes, where a very solid ball connected with my head put me off cricket for life!
-However, I played for my grammar school rugby team and also for the All Blues Rugby Club, of which my father became Honorary Life President.
+However, I played for Sir Thomas Rich's Grammar School rugby team and also for the All Blues Rugby Club, of which my father became Honorary Life President.
 My Scouting interests continued with appearances in the local Gang Show and achieving my Queen’s Scout award.

-I spent a year as an unqualified teacher at a preparatory school in North Devon.
-I lived in and did after-school and weekend duties.
+I spent a year in North Devon as an unqualified teacher at a preparatory school, where I lived in and did after-school and weekend duties.
 I enjoyed cycling round the local countryside in my leisure time.
-Securing a place at St Paul’s Teacher Training College in Cheltenham, I took the opportunity to study Music.
-I played the piano ‘by ear’ and struggled learning to read music, but my earlier experience with the flageolet enabled me to pick up playing the recorder well.
-I began teaching at a Gloucester primary school, where my first classroom was in a temporary building referred to as ‘the hut,’ with about 35 seven-year-olds in my care.
-My lifelong career was launched.
+Securing a place at St Paul’s College in Cheltenham, I took the opportunity to study Music.
+As I played the piano only ‘by ear,’ it was a struggle learning to read music, but my experience with the flageolet enabled me to transition smoothly to the recorder.
+Having achieved the required Teaching Certificate, my lifelong career was launched.at a Gloucester primary school with a class of 35 seven-year-olds in a temporary building nicknamed ‘the hut.’

 I joined the basses in the choir at the family Anglican Church, but my way of life fell short of my professed beliefs.
 I was becoming increasingly aware of my hypocrisy, and a crisis was approaching, in which I had to face up to the truth about my inadequacies.
-As a Sea Scout leader I went to monthly church parades at the Mariners’ Church and attended church council meetings.
-A new minister was appointed.
-He had been an RAF padre and was keenly evangelistic.
-He encouraged the church to befriend the scouts and arranged a party for us.
-He let me know he was praying for me, and gave me Billy Graham’s book, Peace with God.
+As a Sea Scout leader I went to church parades at the Mariners’ Church and attended church council meetings.
+The new minister had been an RAF padre and encouraged the church to befriend the scouts.
+He arranged a party for us, told me he was praying for me and gave me Billy Graham’s book, Peace with God.
 As I devoured its pages in the summer of 1964 I came to understand that Jesus Christ truly is the Son of God and had died on the cross for me personally.
-I accepted His forgiveness and my life began afresh.
-I became a practising Christian and also met Patricia, who served on the church council and was the Sister in charge of a female surgery ward at Gloucestershire Royal Hospital.
-She was beautiful with brown eyes and shapely, sun-tanned body.
-We fell in love and I married her the following year.
+I accepted His forgiveness and my life began afresh as a committed Christian.
+Patricia, who served on the church council was beautiful with brown eyes and shapely, sun-tanned body.
+She was the Sister in charge of a female surgery ward at Gloucestershire Royal Hospital.
+We fell in love and married the following year.

-Pat and I have put down roots in Christian City Church, ‘C3Monash,’ where we have found a great host of friends.
-We began getting involved there soon after we migrated, starting off by volunteering as ‘Greeters,’ then leading a ‘Connect Group’ and a few years ago were ordained as Pastors of the 50 plus demographic.
-Currently our main focus is facilitating our network of Connect Groups.
-Since coming to Australia I’ve done a number of things besides church tasks including holidays and activities with my wife Patricia, daughter Debbie and son-in-law Andy, exploits with our grandchildren Gemma and Charlie, work around the house, emailing, swimming, cycling, book writing and even Toastmasters until life became too busy!
+Pat and I have put down roots in C3 Church Monash, where we have found a great host of friends.
+We started off by volunteering as ‘Greeters,’ then leading a ‘Connect Group’ and later were ordained as Pastors of the 50 plus demographic.
+For a time we became Connect Pastors, focusing on growing our network of small intimate gatherings of Christians learning how to do life better.
+Currently we are leading our own Connect Group.
+Besides church tasks I’ve found plenty to keep me interested including holidays and activities with my wife Patricia, daughter Deb and son-in-law Andy, exploits with our grandchildren Gemma and Charlie, work around the house, gardening, emailing, swimming, cycling, Toastmasters and even book writing.